Her Devotion Weighs A Ton: Beyoncé and Jay-Z's Celebration Of 'Love'

 If you think about it, even the fact that this album is cast as a celebration defuses any sense of intimacy it might communicate.
 Who celebrates the end of couples' therapy?
 Don't people usually act sadder but wiser in these moments?
 Instead of the sweet sadness of John Lennon telling Yoko Ono, "I wilt just like a fading flower" when she's away, or even Johnny Cash's utter surrender of his own will to June Carter's ring of fire — expressions of connection that ultimately exclude the world beyond the couple — Jay and Bey shout "Salud!" and invite us all to sip their champagne.

-As Lindsay Zoladz wrote over at the Ringer, this coronation of a queen who rules her king is partly an assertion of Beyonce's alpha role in her reconstituted relationship with Jay-Z and in their shared pop career.
+As Lindsay Zoladz wrote over at The Ringer, this coronation of a queen who rules her king is partly an assertion of Beyonce's alpha role in her reconstituted relationship with Jay-Z and in their shared pop career.
 She's the innovator; he's the Harry.
-I have to admit, while listening to Everything Is Love for the third or fourth time, I wondered if this album was always part of the deal between them — a final act of penance before the she let him dismantle the doghouse.
+I have to admit, while listening to Everything Is Love for the third or fourth time, I wondered if this album was always part of the deal between them — a final act of penance before she let him dismantle the doghouse.
 But the smile Jay gives Bey as they recline in their finery at the Louvre says something else.
-They both they are more powerful together, economically, socially, artistically.
+They both are more powerful together, economically, socially, artistically.
 Everything Is Love commemorates their partnership as a true royal marriage: a consolidation of wealth and of vision, a match that shores up a whole community.

 At its fur-lined, gold watch-rocking heart, Everything Is Love is about two people who need each other — sexually, sure, but even more so in other ways.
 As family, they are building a legacy that will last beyond their own lives, via the wealth and projected influence of their children.
 As artists, they've extended each other's careers.
 She keeps him at the center of the mainstream instead of in the weeds, where most older rappers end up.
 (He is almost 50, after all.)
 And he has given her something too, beside pain: a story.
 Think about how most of Beyoncé's fellow pop divas have struggled to maintain relevance as they've grown beyond the first flash of their fame.
 Turning their bad romance into a redemption song, Beyoncé demolished the idea that as a woman in pop, she was ultimately frivolous.
 Though her work merited inclusion in this category before that point, it was her ability to make art of the wrong he did her that officially made her a legacy artist.

 "Last name gon' be here forever," Beyoncé declares in "Nice," before comparing herself to the Rockefellers.
 Marriage serves legacy: it consolidates wealth and keeps last names alive.
 At a moment when America's attitudes about the value of family ties seems so challenged, Everything Is Love shows how much staying together means, not just emotionally, but as a means of power, even of survival.
-When I listen to this album, I'm reminded of the words of another pop royal couple, Valerie Simpson and the late Nicholas Ashford.
+When I listen to this album, I'm reminded of the words of another pop royal couple, Valerie Simpson and the late Nickolas Ashford.
 "Somehow we managed, we had to stick together," that legendary R&B duo sang in their most famous song.
 "And now we're solid as a rock."
 Just like the one on Beyoncé's hand, the one she's flashing now.